Automorphisms of K3 surfaces, cyclotomic polynomials and orthogonal groups: Proof of Proposition 1 - first part

-In both cases, set $L_1 = {\rm Ker}(C(t))$, and let $L_2$ be the orthogonal complement of $L_1$ in $L$.
+Set $L_1 = {\rm Ker}(C(t))$, and let $L_2$ be the orthogonal complement of $L_1$ in $L$.
 The hypotheses of Lemma \ref{to apply McMullen} are fulfilled; hence by Lemma \ref{to apply McMullen} there exists a projective $K3$ surface $X$ with $T_X = L_1$, and an automorphism $a : X \to X$ such that the characteristic polynomial of the restriction of $a^*$ to $T_X$ is equal to $C$.